cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 ```
 {:codeblock}

-_Example that uses the command line to show how to identify the index used to answer a query:_
+_Example that uses the command line to show how to identify the index that was used to answer a query:_

 ```sh
 curl 'https://examples.cloudant.com/movies/_explain' \